luciangreen/listprologinterpreter/LPI_docs.md

 [[n,downpipe],[[v,c122],[v,b],[v,c]]]]]
 ```

-* Or, if-then statements may in the form:
+* Or, if-then statements may be in the form:

 `[[n,"->"],[Statements1,Statements2,Statements2a]]`